What Everybody Ought to Know When Naming Your Scanned Photos – Part 3

-And so we reach part 3, the final installment of this series on how to give your photos a useful filename after you scan them.
+And so we reach part 3, the final installment of this series on giving your photos a useful filename after you scan them.

-In part 1, I introduced you to my 3-part naming system I use for my photos.
+In Part 1, I introduced you to the 3-part naming system I use for my photos.
 With the first part, you start out the filename with the date the photo was shot in the order of YEAR-MONTH-DAY.
-Then in part 2, I showed you how to use useful keywords to build a description of what you see in the photograph.
+Then in Part 2, I showed you how to use useful keywords to build a description of what you see in the photograph.

-In part 3, we will now be discussing how to add the last part to the filename – a block of easy to create “code” that will reveal to anyone with your “key” the exact scanner settings you used to scan the photo.
-Wait wait wait!
-Before you write me off as completely mad and click away to another page [gasp], please hear me out on this.
-It's really easy and most importantly helpful.
-I promise!
+In part 3, we will discuss how to add the last part to the filename – a block of easy-to-create “code” that will reveal to anyone with your “key” the exact scanner settings you used to scan the photo.

 Part 3 – Add Your Scanner Settings to the Filename